Palaquium rostratum

 Palaquium rostratum is a tree in the family Sapotaceae.
-The specific epithet rostratum means "beaked", likely referring to the fruit.
+It is native to Southeast Asia.

 Description

 Palaquium rostratum grows up to 45 m tall.
 The bark is greyish brown.
 Inflorescences bear up to two brownish tomentose flowers.
 The fruits are ellipsoid, up to 3.5 cm long.
 The timber is used for furniture-making.

+Taxonomy

+Palaquium rostratum was first described as Isonandra rostrata by the Dutch botanist Friedrich Anton Wilhelm Miquel in 1861 in Flora van Nederlandsch Indie.
+In 1885, Dutch botanist William Burck transferred the species to the genus Palaquium.
+The type specimen was from Bangka Island, off Sumatra.
+The specific epithet rostratum means 'beaked', likely referring to the fruit.

 Distribution and habitat

-Palaquium rostratum is native to Thailand and Malesia.
+Palaquium rostratum is native to southern Thailand, Peninsular Malaysia and many areas of maritime Southeast Asia including the Philippines, Sumatra, Borneo, Java, the Maluku Islands and Sulawesi.
 Its habitat is mixed dipterocarp and kerangas forests from sea level to 1200 m altitude.

+Conservation

+Palaquium rostratum has been assessed as least concern on the IUCN Red List.
+The species has a large area of distribution.
+However, the species' habitat is threatened by deforestation, particularly in Sumatra.
+The species is present in some protected areas, such as Kinabalu Park in Borneo.

+Uses

+The fruit of Palaquium rostratum is edible.
+The seeds are locally turned into cooking oil.
+The timber is used in making furniture.